Investigations of deceased COVID-19 patients have shed light on possible lung damage caused by the virus.

 Findings show extensive lung damage in most cases, with patients experiencing profound disruption of the normal lung structure and the transformation of respiratory tissue into fibrotic material.

 Almost 90% of patients showed two additional characteristics that were quite unique to COVID-19 compared to other forms of pneumonia.
 First, patients showed extensive blood clotting of the lung arteries and veins (thrombosis).
 Second, several lung cells were abnormally large and had many nuclei, resulting from the fusion of different cells into single large cells.
 This formation of fused cells (syncytia) is due to the viral spike protein, which the virus uses to enter the cell.
-When the protein is present on the surface of cells infected by the COVID-19 virus, it stimulates their fusion with other normal lung cells, which can be a cause for inflammation and thrombosis.
+When the protein is present on the surface of cells infected by the COVID-19 virus, it stimulates their fusion with other normal lung cells, which can be a cause of inflammation and thrombosis.

 Additionally, research showed the long-term persistence of the viral genome in respiratory cells and in cells lining the blood vessels, along with the infected cell syncytia.
-The presence of these infected cells can cause the major structural changes observed in lungs, which can persist for several weeks or months and could eventually explain ‘long COVID’.
+The presence of these infected cells can cause the major structural changes observed in the lungs, which can persist for several weeks or months and could eventually explain ‘long COVID’.

 The study found no overt signs of viral infection or prolonged inflammation detected in other organs.